 - And finally, whether you have the hardware resources required to run it smoothly.

 Everyone uses an operating system based on their needs or goals.
-That’s what majorly determines your pick.
+So that’s what majorly determines your pick.

 So, where does Manjaro and Linux Mint stands?